Tainan Taiwan, Taiwan Travel Guide

 Morning: Visit Tainan Confucius Temple and Chihkan Tower.
 Lunch: Sample Danzi noodles and other local snacks in the Central West District.

 Afternoon: Explore Anping Fort and Anping Tree House, delving into Tainan's coastal history.
-Evening: Dinner at a night market.
+Evening: Dinner at for a single night market.

 Expand your Tainan journey with detailed plans for longer visits.